Well, the windows & frames have for the time being, Won!

 The side bends inward.

-The bottom boards is beveled to push the sides out straight but the side does not engage the bottom board before the foam comes in contact with the hull railing.
+The bottom boards is beveled to push the sides out straight but the

 The fix is to reshape the side panel.